iamsubingyawali/encryptstego/README.md

 <b>Using installer</b>

-Navigate to the cloned folder and inside the "Setup" folder, a windows application installer is available.
-Run the installer, follow the on-screen instructions and done.
+See the latest app release, a windows application installer is available there.
+Download and run the installer, follow the on-screen instructions and done.
 You    can launch the app from the start menu.

 <b>Manual installation</b>